 Ninety-five of the apartment units are being reserved for formerly homeless families and individuals, as well as those individuals identified as “high-utilizers” of the Medicaid system.
 The 50,000 square foot Health and Wellness Center will feature:

 The Healthplex Fitness Center.
 Hospitals can no longer merely respond to the symptoms of illness and injury.
 They must deal with the causes.
 The goal of the medical fitness center is to expand the limits of lifestyle and wellness modification through customized, closely monitored exercise programs for patients, the community and staff.

-The Teaching Kitchen and Center for Culinary Medicine.
+The SBH Teaching Kitchen.
 In a community besieged by obesity, diabetes, high blood pressure, and cardiovascular disease, the goal of our team of nutritionists and chefs is to demonstrate the clear link between food and health by teaching people how to cook in a healthy and tasty way.
 After all, you are what you eat.

 A Rooftop Farm.
 Thousands of pounds of fresh, local produce will be grown and made available to those who live in a community where fresh and healthy food is hard to find.
 A bee farm will produce honey.

-The SBH Health and Wellness Center will also include a children’s center, a women’s imaging center and a ModernMD Urgent Care Center.
+The SBH Health and Wellness Center will also include a children’s center, a women’s imaging center and an urgent care center.

 The project is transformational and intergenerational.
 A special focus will be on educating children and teens on how to eat and cook healthy and, in general, live a longer and healthier life.